by

 reader, Andy Meyer of Tucson, Arizona for this tip.

-Solution: Lubricate the
+steer.
+Solution: Lubricate

-the cable housing has a metal or plastic cap (called a "ferrule").
+end of the cable housing has a metal or plastic cap (called a "ferrule").

 This can move when you turn the bars and make clicking noises.
-The end
+The

-and the frame stop will stop the clicking.
+the housing and the frame stop will stop the clicking.

 For Clicking that goes away when you stand.